| |

 Is Clark County Gun Club, Inc. part of Clark Rifles, Inc?

-No. CCGC is a totally separate operation from Clark Rifles.
-While we work together to ensure we have similar safety rules etc. we are totally individual entities.
-CCGC also works with other area ranges to ensure we have similar Standard Operating Procedures.
+No. Clark County Gun Club, Inc. (CCGC) is a totally separate operation from Clark Rifles.
+CCGC does consult with Clark Rifles and other area ranges to ensure we have similar Standard Operating Procedures.
 This helps reduce confusion when visiting local ranges.

 Back to Top